-Jean Donaldson: Instructor, Coach and Mentor
+Principal Instructor, Coach and Mentor

-The Academy for Dog Trainers was founded in 1999 by Jean Donaldson
+The Academy for Dog Trainers was founded in 1999 by Jean Donaldson.

 She ran it for ten years as a residential program at The San Francisco SPCA before spending a year and a half re-inventing the curriculum in its current form as a two-year e-learning course.
-The new format broadens the scope and content of the original program, includes the latest research on behavior and training, and allows students a much longer enrollment time so that they may study, “marinate” and integrate concepts and skills, train and fit their course work around other life commitments.
+The new format broadens the scope and content of the original program, includes the latest research on behavior and training, and allows students a much longer enrollment time so that they may study, “marinate” and integrate concepts and skills, train and fit their course work around their life commitments.

 Jean is one of the top dog trainers in the world and has lectured extensively in the US, Canada, the UK, Europe, Australia, New Zealand and Japan.
-Jean is a four-time winner of The Dog Writers’ Association of America’s Maxwell Award, and her seminal book The Culture Clash was named number one training and behavior book by The Association of Pet Dog Trainers.
+She is a four-time winner of The Dog Writers’ Association of America’s Maxwell Award, and her seminal book The Culture Clash was named number one training and behavior book by The Association of Pet Dog Trainers.
 Her other titles are Mine!
 A Guide to Resource Guarding in Dogs, Fight!
 A Guide to Dog-Dog Aggression, Dogs Are From Neptune, and Oh Behave!
 Dogs From Pavlov to Premack to Pinker.

 Before transitioning full-time to pet dog training, Jean competed in dog sports with dogs of various breeds, earning numerous titles and wins including OTCh, HIT, TDX, and FDCh, as well as a CGC.
 She ran a successful training school for fifteen years, and spent six years doing primarily referral aggression cases.
 She holds a degree in comparative psychology and is a keen student of evolutionary biology.